Pulse Research Fellowship and Mentorship

-The Internet Society Pulse Research Fellowship supports researchers in conducting data-driven analysis or developing tools that contribute to an open, globally connected, secure, and trustworthy Internet.
+The Internet Society Pulse Research Fellowship and Mentorship is a six-month program that supports researchers in conducting data-driven analysis or developing tools that contribute to an open, globally connected, secure, and trustworthy Internet.
+The fellowship has been running for three years, and we introduced a mentor scheme in 2025.
+Applications for 2025 have closed.
+The 2026 application process will begin in December.

 Program Objectives